beyarkay/masters-thesis/src/02_background.md

 specifically in the field of bioinformatics
 \citep{durbinBiologicalSequenceAnalysis1998}.

-Markov Models provide a formalism for reasoning about states and state transitions over time.
-HMMs expand on Markov Models so that they can be applied to the common and general problem of extracting a sequence of unseen (hence "hidden") states given a sequence of seen observations, where the distribution of each observation is dependant on the unseen state of the model.
+Markov Models provide a formal structure for reasoning about states and transitions between those states over time.
+Hidden Markov Models (HMMs) build upon Markov Models.
+They are designed to address the challenge of extracting a sequence of unseen states, referred to as "hidden", from a sequence of observed states.
+In this context, the distribution of each observation is dependent on the hidden state of the model.
+HMMs are particularly useful for modelling systems where the underlying states are not directly observable but can be inferred from observable outcomes.

-First Markov Models will be discussed in section \ref{markov-models} to provide a foundation, and then HMMs will be discussed in section
+First Markov Models will be discussed in subsection \ref{markov-models} to provide a foundation, and then HMMs will be discussed in subsection
-\ref{introduction-to-hmms}.
+\ref{sec:02-hidden-markov-models}.

 ## Markov Models